Strictly Come Dancing series 23: Week 5: Icons Week

-Each couple performed one unlearned dance to a song by a popular musical icon.
+Each couple performed one unlearned dance to a song by a popular musical icon, with the celebrity appearing in the guise of their icon.
 Anton Du Beke had the casting vote this week.

 Stefan Dennis and Dianne Buswell were forced to withdraw from the competition on 20 October as Dennis had torn his calf muscle during their performance the previous Saturday.
+Dennis was due to dance as Jon Bon Jovi to Bon Jovi's "Livin' on a Prayer".

 Couples are listed in the order they performed.